 Laminated glass is produced by permanently bonding two pieces of glass together with a tough plastic interlayer between them, keeping the layers of glass bonded even when broken.
 North Star Windows offers an insulated glass unit that is made up of a 6mm laminated glass (3mm/3mm) to the exterior and a standard 3mm glass to the room side to effectively changes the frequency of the sound waves as they pass through the insulated glass unit, reducing decibel levels.
 Laminated glass also acts as an additional security barrier, as it stays intact even if shattered.

-Triple-pane windows can increase the STC rating number when compared to a dual-pane window by as much a 7 points as long as the three panes are in an optimal position from each other - In some cases, they add a bit more mass and others they offer more deas space between the panes to block sound.
+Triple-pane windows can increase the STC rating number when compared to a dual-pane window by as much as 7 points as long as the three panes are in an optimal position from each other - In some cases, they add a bit more mass and in others they offer more dead space between the panes to block sound.

 Soundproof windows are different from sound-reducing windows.
 They are manufactured specifically to eliminate as much sound from passing through them as possible.
 These windows can be very expensive, as they are a specialized product in which all components are designed with soundproofing in mind.
 True soundproof windows are not typically available from most window replacement companies.